dtudk/pythonsupport-page/docs/install/macos/homebrew.rst

 Then paste the following code in the terminal and press :kbd:`Enter`.

 .. tip::
-    You can copy and paste all code in the grey code blocks below by hovering your mouse over the block and pressing the icon in the top right.
+    You can copy and paste all code in the gray code blocks below by hovering your mouse over the block and pressing the icon in the top right.

 .. code-block:: bash